magnolia-sre/terraform-fastly-cdn-service/examples/README.md

 }
 ```

-Once you have parameterized the `terraform-fastly-module` run the following commands for deployment of the module:
+Once you have parameterized the `terraform-fastly-service` run the following commands for deployment of the module:

 ```
  terraform init